Learn about our Governors

 Mr James McMahon

 James is a Holy Trinity School parent and CIMA (Chartered Institute of Management Accountants) qualified.
 His valuable skills encompass a range of industries including service, manufacturing, retail and contract catering, and he is experienced at assessing financial risk, taxation, overhead expenditure control and asset management.
-James holds the position of Finance Manager at Roxel (UK Rocket Motors) Ltd. which is an Anglo-French company that designs, develops, manufactures and markets solid propulsion systems and related equipment for air, sea and ground forces.
+James holds the position of Finance Manager at Roxel (UK Rocket Motors) Ltd which is an Anglo-French company that designs, develops, manufactures and markets solid propulsion systems and related equipment for air, sea and ground forces.
+James has been a parent and supporter of the School since 2004.

 Dr Roy Peakman

 Roy studied Chemistry at the University of Birmingham, achieving a PhD.
 He worked in industry as a Research and Development Chemist, initially for Pilkington Glass plc and then for Royal Ordnance plc in Kidderminster, where he specialised in adhesives, paints and thermal insulants.
 Roy achieved Health and Safety professional qualifications in 1998.
 Working as an H&S professional for Education at Warwickshire CC (1999) and then Solihull MBC (2001), Roy provided H&S advice, support and training to Head Teachers, Governors and Staff in Local Authority schools.
-Roy took early retirement at the end of 2015.
+Roy retired in 2015 which allows him to attend Health & Safety meetings during the School day and he is also the Link Governor for Safeguarding.

 Miss Katherine Slack

-Katherine was a class-teacher at HTS before taking on her current role as teacher-librarian, a position that combines her teaching skills with her degree specialism in children’s literature.
-Katherine enjoys working collaboratively with parents and staff to enrich the experiences of our pupils; she is a member of the PTA and attends Parent Steering Group meetings.
-She believes Holy Trinity School offers a unique approach to education and is proud of its strong values.
+Katherine is a Phase 1 Associate Head with responsibility for Reading and Phonics and a Year 1 class teacher at Holy Trinity School.
+She enjoys working collaboratively with parents and staff to enrich the experiences of our pupils; she is a member of the PTA and has taught at the school for more than ten years.
+Katherine believes Holy Trinity School offers a unique approach to education and is proud of its strong values.

 Mr Stuart Whitehead

 Stuart is a mechanical engineer by qualification and training and for the past 13 years has worked in the field of forensic investigation, specialising in the analysis of road traffic collisions and industrial accidents.
 In addition to his data and evidence based analytical skills, Stuart brings significant experience in the litigation process.
 He is often called upon in his capacity as an expert witness to assist in Mediations or to give evidence in Coroners, Magistrates, Crown and County Court proceedings.
-Stuart is also a Holy Trinity School parent and is keen to maintain the school’s high standards.
+Stuart is also a Holy Trinity School parent and is keen to maintain the school’s high standards and Stuart Whitehead is now the Link Governor with the English Department.